Art All Key Stages

 At Key Stage 4, students follow a core provision of:

-- Science (includes teaching from specialists in Physics, Chemistry and Biology)
+- Science (includes teaching from specialists in Physics, Chemistry and Biology)-6 hours or 9 hours in Triple Science.

-Students are also able to opt for a wide variety of Option subjects at GCSE or equivalents from a range of subjects in the performing arts, design or physical curriculum.
+Students get to opt for a wide variety of Option subjects at GCSE or equivalents from a range of subjects in the Performing Arts, Social Sciences, Design and Technology, Computing or Physical curriculum.
 We provide full, access to the English Baccalaureate subjects and encourage students to consider this route but it is not compulsory.
 Our curriculum caters for individual needs at all levels.
-Some students benefit from the additional English and Maths support that we offer in small groups or on a one to one basis.
+Some students benefit from the additional English and Math support that we offer in small groups or on a one to one basis.
 We are proud of our flexibility and aim to cater for students of all abilities.

 Outside of the Curriculum:

 Students follow a full programme of Personal, Social, Moral and Cultural Education via Tutors, assemblies, subjects and via visitors and “one-off” events.
-We also have a careers advisor who works with students and careers and organises special events in Years 9 and 10.
+We also have a careers team who work with students and organises special events in all years.
 We offer all year 10 the opportunity to take part in work experience.

 Enrichment activities are a key part of our curriculum, to help develop the “whole person”.
 We run extra-curricular and co-curricular events across the year offering all students additional programs and learning experiences that complement what our students are learning in school.
 These events facilitate in the development of various domains of the mind and personality such as intellectual, emotional, social, moral and aesthetic development.
 Creativity, enthusiasm, and energetic positive thinking are also encouraged and developed.